ImATechnophile/cumulocity-parking-pi/README.md

 - [x] What are the Software requirements you need to run this app?
 - [x] How to deploy our Parking-Pi app on your tenant?
 - [x] How to run our Parking-Pi app on your localhost?
 - [x] About plugins and its functionalities of the Parking-Pi app?
+- [x] How our Cumulocity Parking-Pi app looks like? (*screenshots are included*)
 - [x] What are the Cumulocity angular modules used in this app?

 ## Authors